spiral/docs/http/cookies.md

 }
 ```

-The `Cookie` instance can generate a header string by itself via calling the `compile()` method or by converting the object to string.
-This ability
-makes the Cookie class compatible with PSR 7.

-> Cookies specified using object header will be automatically encrypted via the CookieManager.

-You can pass values to the `Cookie` instance constructor in the same order as in the `setcookie()` method, however the expires parameter is replaced with the lifetime which is the relative expiration interval in seconds.
+You can provide values to `Cookie` instance constructor in a same order as in `setcookie()` method, however expires parameter replaced with lifetime which is relative expiration interval in seconds.

+> Attention, directly specified cookies will not be encrypted.

 ## Cookie Manager and Middleware
-The third and the last option to manage cookies involves a specially designed interface, which will automatically add cookie headers to the response at dispatch time.
+Third and the last option to manage cookie involves specially designed interface which will automatically add cookie headears to response at moment of dispatching.

-Middleware implements the spiral singleton pattern and can be requested with DI, shortcut binding (`cookies`) in controllers or via static facade.
-All examples are assume the use of a controller action:
+Middleware impelements spiral singleton pattern and can be requested with DI, shortcut binding (`cookies`) in controllers or via static facade.
+All examples provided for controller action:

 ```php
 use Spiral\Facades\Cookies;